How to Travel From Athens to Santorini [2023 Guide]

-- Business Class/VIP class: If traveling comfortably is your ultimate priority, without a doubt you should go for the business class.
-Both the large and small ferries provide passengers with a less crowded and less noisy environment.
-In conventional ferries such as Bluestar, a lounge with sofas and waiter service is also available.
-Although it might be slightly more expensive compared to the deck-class, it is definitely worth it!
+- Business Class/VIP class: If traveling comfortably is your ultimate priority, without a doubt, you should go for the business class.
+The large and small ferries provide passengers with a less crowded and noisy environment.
+A lounge with sofas and waiter service is also available in conventional ferries such as Bluestar.
+Although it might be slightly more expensive than the deck class, it is worth it!

 - Cabins: Cabin class is only available in large conventional ferries, where private cabins with 2 or 4 bunk beds are available.
 In most cases, they need to be reserved beforehand, as there is a limited number of cabins.
 The best part about these cabins is their external window that offers views of the beautiful Aegean Sea.